danieldavilaaleman/BC_Soda_Lake_ONT/ONT_data_processing.md

 ## Soda Lake microbiome assembly
-In this section, I present the analysis conducted on ONT sequencing data obtained from High Molecular Weight DNA extracted from microbiome culture samples collected from Alberta Soda Lake.
+In this section, I present the analysis conducted on ONT sequencing data obtained from High Molecular Weight DNA extracted from microbiome culture samples collected from British Columbia, Soda Lakes.
 The analysis was performed using a R10.4 MinION flow cell.

 ### Basecalling
 The sequencing run was performed using the Ligation Sequencing Kit V14 (SQK-LSK114) and 1 µg of HMW DNA.
 73 pod5 files were obtained (~12.5 Gb) an N50 aprrox 7.54Kb.